 - Become part of a creative, supportive, and inclusive community of young artists

-Applications for the 2021/2022 season are now open!
-Please check the audition section of our website for eligibility and fee requirements, application information, and audition dates.
-Please apply by September 17, 2021, 5:00 PM (EST).
+Please check the interview section of our website for eligibility and fee requirements, application information, and interview dates.